The Bayesian Separation Principle for Data-driven Control: Separation principle for identification and control

-Consider now MPC in this stochastic setting.
+Let us consider MPC in this Bayesian setting.
 The first important issue is to obtain the counterpart of the Fisherian objective \eqref{ControlCost}.
-The ideal control cost function to be minimized w.r.t. $u$ is now a stochastic variable, given by
+The ideal control cost function to be minimized w.r.t. $u(\tau),u(\tau+1),\ldots$ is now a stochastic variable, given by

-whose randomness comes from the dependence on $\theta$ and on the future noises $e(t),e(t+1),\ldots$ contained in $E$.
-In fact, $y^{t-1}$ are not seen as stochastic, being set to the realizations of the corresponding past output random variables.
-Furthermore, the future outputs $y(t),y(t+1),\ldots$, which define recursively all the optimal predictors through
+whose randomness comes from the dependence on $\theta$ and on the future noises $e(\tau),e(\tau+1),\ldots$ contained in $E$.
+In fact, the outputs in $y^{\tau-1}$ have not to be seen as stochastic: they have been already observed and set to their realizations.
+The future outputs $y(\tau),y(\tau+1),\ldots$ are instead stochastic and are generated by $\theta$ and the future noises through \eqref{StochMod}.
+Together with $y^{\tau-1}$, they define recursively all the optimal predictors through

-are generated by $\theta$ and $e(t)$ through \eqref{StochMod}.
-Note that, differently from the Fisherian case, we can not already calculate the means of future outputs to obtain the predictors.
-In fact, this would remove the dependence on $\theta$ leading us to an objective far from the ideal one.
+Note that, differently from the Fisherian case, the predictors depend explicitly on the future outputs (and are therefore random variables).
+They are not defined by computing their means because this would remove the dependence on $\theta$ leading us to a control objective far from the ideal one.

 The bond between Bayesian identification and data-driven control comes about in a very natural way.
-Since $\theta$ and the future noises are not accessible to measurement, to obtain an estimator of \eqref{ControlCostBayes} first we condition the ideal cost $J_u$ on the identification data $\mathcal{D}$, obtaining the random variable $J_u|\mathcal{D}$.
-Then we take the expectation obtaining the estimator $\hat{J}_u$ function only of $\mathcal{D}$ (and the control input).
+Since $\theta$ and the future noises are not accessible to measurement, to obtain an estimator of \eqref{ControlCostBayes} first we condition $J_u$ on the identification data $\mathcal{D}$, obtaining the following key random variable

+which corresponds to the conditional cost.
+Then we take its expectation obtaining the estimator $\hat{J}_u$ function only of $\mathcal{D}$ (and the control input).

-In view of the nature of $J_u$, since the future noises in $E$ are independent of $\mathcal{D}$, the conditional cost $J_u^P:=J_u|\mathcal{D}$ is function only of $\theta^P$ and $E$.
-Now it is useful to introduce the conditional outputs and predictors.
-Let
+Since the future noises in $E$ are independent of $\mathcal{D}$, the conditional cost $J_u^P$ actually depends only on $\theta^P$ and $E$.
+Let us define the conditional predictor at instant $\tau$ as follows